 Mature students usually have Access course certificates, HND or BTEC qualifications in relevant subjects, and we consider these cases on an individual basis.

 York is a magnet for those with archaeological interests, putting you in everyday contact with archaeologists actively engaged in fieldwork, research and the presentation of archaeology to the public in many parts of the world.

 Maybe you are taking the first steps towards a career?
 Perhaps you want to polish or extend your professional portfolio, or simply follow a lifelong passion?

-Whatever brings you here, you will be part of a research community of postgraduates and staff, and a wider network of museum professionals, field units such as the York Archaeological Trust, and national bodies such as the Council for British Archaeology, English Heritage and the Archaeology Data Service.
+Whatever brings you here, you will be part of a research community of postgraduates and staff, and a wider network of museum professionals, field units such as the York Archaeological Trust, and national bodies such as the Council for British Archaeology, Historic England, English Heritage and the Archaeology Data Service.